Open Sesame

 Heather & Bruce on that scooter

 I have my bakkie back.
-The noise wasn’t a hole in the exhaust, the fan belts were shot; the seat belt light was just a loose wire to an airbag; the brake light was low brake fluid; I’d imagined the discs paper-thin, so I had stopped braking for the last few weeks; Two minutes after I got there Mario poured brake fluid in to the appropriate reservoir and the light went off!
+The noise wasn’t a hole in the exhaust, the fan belts were shot; the seat belt light was just a loose wire to an airbag; the brake light was low brake fluid; I’d imagined the discs paper-thin, so I had stopped braking for the last few weeks; Two minutes after I got there Mario poured brake fluid into a reservoir and the light went off!

 Nothing was as bad as I’d imagined.
 So he fixed everything and did the 150 000km service 13 000km late all for R2200.
 Things are actually fairly easy if you pull your finger out of your arse.

-If you check the Italian words “attenzione meticolosa; volta sola; and perfetto” – you will find this translation: What I’m Not.
+If you check the Italian words “attenzione meticolosa; volta sola; and perfetto” – you will find this translation: Wot I’m Not.

 Mutiny on the Bakkie